hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 ~~~~~~~~~~~~~~~~~~~

 - :cpp:func:`HYPREDRV_LinearSystemBuild` - Build the matrix and vectors from the parsed input configuration.
+- :cpp:func:`HYPREDRV_LinearSystemComputeEigenspectrum` - Compute the eigenspectrum of the current matrix when enabled.
 - :cpp:func:`HYPREDRV_LinearSystemReadMatrix` - Read the system matrix from file input.
 - :cpp:func:`HYPREDRV_LinearSystemSetMatrix` - Attach a user-provided system matrix.
 - :cpp:func:`HYPREDRV_LinearSystemSetRHS` - Attach a user-provided right-hand side vector.